-This ordinance provides local governments with a mechanism to protect the functions and values of a community’s drinking water by preventing pollution and maintaining supply.
+Provides local governments with a mechanism to protect the functions and values of a community’s drinking water by preventing pollution and maintaining supply

-A voluntary, local planning effort to work on nitrate in ground water issues, formed by locally elected leaders and citizens of Adams, Franklin and Grant Counties.
+Voluntary local planning effort to work on nitrate in groundwater issues, formed by locally elected leaders and citizens of Adams, Franklin and Grant Counties

-The Ground Water Story (Note: requires Micromedia FLASH software to view.
-See webpage for more information.)
+The Ground Water Story (Note: requires FLASH software to view.)

 Vancouver Helps Protect Vancouver′s Water (WQ Success Story)

-Homestead Assessment System (HAS) / Farmstead Assessment System (FAS) Programs for WA State
+Homestead Assessment System (HAS) / Farmstead Assessment System (FAS) Programs for Washington state

-Provides voluntary and confidential water quality/environmental risk assessments for home and/or farm property.
-The program helps protect the watershed's water quality, including drinking water resources.
+Provides voluntary and confidential water quality/environmental risk assessments for home and/or farm property to help protect the watershed's water quality